 But it may be too focused.
 All there is in terms of objectives is "beat up the other guys".
 No scenarios, no varying game modes.
 There are elements such as terrain effects and facing, but they seem almost negligible.
 I'm left thinking that Yashima's rules- which are really just about two pages- would almost serve better in a game with a larger scope than ass-kicking.

 Regardless, it's a good game and I'd like to see where the designers take it.
-Review is at No High Scores this week.
+Review is in the Review Section.